peterbat1/Kew_POWO_data/README.md

 Note that the script requires that the _R_-package _httr_ and its dependencies are available in your local _R_ installation.

 Finally, the information returned is the three-letter acronym for a region listed in the Taxonomic Database Working Group (TDWG) Level-3 names data set.
 A look-up table in CSV-format is included in this repository.
 This table was extrated from the data set available [here](https://github.com/tdwg/wgsrpd).
+It is a fairly straight-forward task in _R_ to convert the 3-letter acronyms into full taxt names.